anton-k/haskell-wushu-panda/README.md

 ### Introduction

-Welcome to the Haskell in practice series.
-I have worked in Haskell domain for a while.
-It was a long time a bit more than a decade.
-I think there is a gap in learning when people already read the [elephant-book](https://www.amazon.com/Learn-You-Haskell-Great-Good/dp/1593272839) or some other [intermediate course](https://www.goodreads.com/book/show/25587599-haskell-programming-from-first-principles) on Haskell or even the advanced [In depth book](https://www.manning.com/books/haskell-in-depth) but they don't know where to start or how to put the knowledge in practice.
-I hope to help you with that.
+Welcome to **Haskell in Practice** — a series designed for developers who have already dipped their toes into the waters of Haskell (perhaps from books like [elephant-book](https://www.amazon.com/Learn-You-Haskell-Great-Good/dp/1593272839) or some other [intermediate course](https://www.goodreads.com/book/show/25587599-haskell-programming-from-first-principles) on Haskell or even the advanced [In depth book](https://www.manning.com/books/haskell-in-depth)).
+Many find that even after reading these resources, they're unsure how to apply their knowledge effectively.
+This course bridges that gap by providing bite-sized projects and practical examples.

-The course is a sequence of tiny projects.
-Each one should run and do something useful or just fun.
-The learning material is in the readme of the projects.
+Each project in this series is a sequence of tiny applications — each one runnable and focused on doing something useful or fun.
+The learning material includes the source code for each project, plus detailed explanations in the Readme files.
+I encourage you to retype these tutorials yourself to see how they work (or even better, find your own way).
+My goal is simple: help you realize that building powerful things doesn't require writing massive amounts of code.
-Also there you can find the source code.
-I encourage you also to retype the code yourself by readme tutorial to see how it works.
-Also it's cool to invent new ways or maybe dive deeper in some topics yourself.

-I hope that you will get the idea that you don't need to type lots of code to do something cool in Haskell.
-As the language is such a powerful beast.
-Often my real world projects were under 3-4k of code.
-And it worked.
-This is a power of functional programming and Haskell.
-I hope that it will inspire you to build something great, useful or just fun and enjoyable.
+The point here isn’t just typing thousands of lines — my real-world projects often stayed under 4k lines, and yet were fully functional.
+That’s one of the beauties of functional programming in Haskell.
+I hope this series will inspire you to build your own practical applications, useful or fun or both — something that feels rewarding.

 ### Table of Projects